Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Antwort vom 10.5.2022:

-According to Article 20.1 (e) of the Horizon Europe Model Grant Agreement (HE MGA), for the recording of personnel costs, time worked for the beneficiary under the action must be supported by declarations signed monthly by the person and their supervisor, unless another reliable time-record system is in place.
+According to Article 20.1 (e) of the HE MGA, for the recording of personnel costs, time worked for the beneficiary under the action must be supported by declarations signed monthly by the person and their supervisor, unless another reliable time-record system is in place.

 Therefore, in cases that the reporting period is different than the calendar year, the Beneficiaries can adapt the monthly declaration template in order to include all the months of the same reporting period.